jianlin-cheng/DRCon/README.md

 **(1) To Generate the Dncon2 Features follow guideline from here:  https://github.com/jianlin-cheng/DeepComplex**

-After seting them up and generating the features and use the "feat" file inside it. e.g feat-11AS.txt or feat-<target_id>.txt
+After seting them up and generate the features and use the "feat" file inside the feature directory.

+e.g feat-11AS.txt or feat-<target_id>.txt

-**(2) For extracting the intrachain you may use the script inside "intrachain_from_pdb" or generate them using some tools and convert it to cmaps**
+**(2) For extracting the intrachain contact map from the pdb: you may use the script inside "intrachain_from_pdb" or generate them using some tools and convert it into contact maps**

 Convert pdb to intrachain distance